Preparation and Research Necessary Prior to Proposal Development

 Ensure the principal applicant’s Dun and Bradstreet (D&B) information is current and there are no deficiencies.
 D&B registration is part of the application process.
 It will also be necessary to register with the System for Award Management (SAM).
 SAM is the official U.S. government system that ensures that all federal grants are administered properly.
 There is no fee to register for this site.

 If the organization submitting the grant proposal has previously submitted proposals for federal assistance, administrative requirements are likely in place.
-It is prudent to check as administrative requirements change and differ between agencies.
-For example, the EWDJT program does not require cost sharing, but it also does not allow for indirect costs and limits support to specific training activities as defined in the RFP.
+It is prudent to double check this, as administrative requirements change and differ between agencies.
+For example, the JT program does not require cost sharing, but it also does not allow for indirect costs and limits support to specific training activities as defined in the RFP.